junior-devleague/video-player/README.md

 # Welcome To Your Own Video Streamer!
-You will be creating an online video streamer
+You will be creating an online video streamer with basic HTML and CSS

 ## Before you begin
 Please whiteboard or draw your website and have it approved by an instructor :)